systopia/de.systopia.twingle/docs/configuration/civisepa.md

 extension.
 This allows for managing SEPA mandates and collections with *CiviSEPA* for donations being initiated via a *Twingle* form.

-To use the CiviSEPA integration, the Drupal / Wordpress user used by this extension must hold the following permissions, in addition to `Twingle API: Access Twingle API` which the user anyway needs:
+To use the CiviSEPA integration, the CMS user used by this extension must hold the following permissions, in addition to *Twingle API: Access Twingle API* which the user anyway needs:
-* `CiviContribute (Zuwendungen): Zugriff auf CiviContribute`
+* *CiviContribute: access CiviContribute*
-* `CiviCRM: Zugriff auf CiviCRM-Backend und -API`
+* *CiviCRM: access CiviCRM backend and API*

-If you want to combine the CiviSEPA integration with CiviRules, the Drupal / Wordpress user may need additional permissions.
-For example, to be able to set some default values on custom fields for newly created contacts, the Drupal / Wordpress user additionally must hold
+If you want to combine the CiviSEPA integration with CiviRules, the CMS user may need additional permissions.
+For example, to be able to set some default values on custom fields for newly created contacts, the CMS user additionally must hold
-* `CiviCRM: Alle Kontakte betrachten`
+* *CiviCRM: view all contacts*
-* `CiviSEPA: SEPA-Mandate ansehen`
+* *CiviSEPA: View SEPA mandates*

-However, the Drupal / Wordpress user don't need to hold the `CiviSEPA: Lege SEPA-Mandate an` permission.
+However, the CMS user don't need to hold the *CiviSEPA: Create SEPA mandates* permission.

 Enable and configure the CiviSEPA integration as following: